Ultimaker/Cura/README.md

-# JediWifiPrintingPlugin
+# UM3NetworkPrintingPlugin
-Secret plugin to enable wifi printing from Cura to JediPrinter
+Secret plugin to enable wifi printing from Cura to UM3

 Intructions
 ----
-- Clone repo into [Cura installation folder]/plugins/JediWifiPrintingPlugin (Or somewhere else and add a link..)
+- Clone repo into [Cura installation folder]/plugins/UM3NetworkPrinting (Or somewhere else and add a link..)
 - pip3 install python3-zeroconf